- Sherry vs Port Wine – What is Fortified Wine? - July 9, 2022

 - For an herbaceous beef stew, try Darcie Kent Vineyards Cabernet Franc (2015).
 This Cabernet Franc comes from the San Francisco Bay region and is a balanced blend of dark plums, brighter cherries, and overall fruity flavor, but with tannins that are structured and tree bark for a more earthy note.

 - Looking for a crowd pleaser?
-Try Luc Pirlet Cabernet Sauvignon.
+Try Luc Piriet Cabernet Sauvignon.
 This wine will work with most beef stews, but especially for slightly sweeter, tomato-based stews.
 Dark cherries with cocoa work well with tomatoes, while the long velvety finish matches the body of the stew itself.
-Present tannins pair well with chuck beef.
+Present tannis pair well with chuck beef.